junxit/us-congress-code/title-42/chapter-7/sec-1395tt.md

 ### Effective Date of 1987 Amendment

 Pub.
 L. 100–203, title IV, § 4005(b)(4), Dec.
 22, 1987, 101 Stat.
-1330–49, provided that: “The amendments made by paragraphs (1) and (2) [amending this section] shall apply to agreements under section 1883 of the Social Security Act [this section] entered into after March 31, 1988.”
+1330–49, provided that: “The amendments made by paragraphs (1) and (2) [amending this section] shall apply to agreements under section 1883 of the Social Security Act [42 U.S.C.
+1395tt] entered into after March 31, 1988.”
 Amendment by section 4201(d)(3) of Pub.
 L. 100–203 applicable to services furnished on or after Oct.
 1, 1990, without regard to whether regulations to implement such amendment are promulgated by such date, except as otherwise specifically provided in section 1395i–3 of this title, see section 4204(a) of Pub.
 L. 100–203, as amended, set out as an Effective Date note under section 1395i–3 of this title.

 ### Effective Date